 - Start by adding up all the income you accumulate in a month.

-Salary, bonuses, pensions, dividends, rent, state aid, etc. Calculate to the nearest euro the net tax receipts that will be available in your bank accounts over a one-month period.
+Salary, bonuses, pensions, dividends, rent, state aid, etc. Calculate to the nearest dollar the net tax receipts that will be available in your bank accounts over a one-month period.
 Be careful about the gross/net distinction, in terms of salary it changes a lot, it’s even worse for non-salaried income.

 - Identify and add up all the expenses accumulated over a month